Sahash-Rai/20_Days_Of_Learning_Mathematics/README.md

-# 20 Days of Learning Mathematics for Machine Learning and DL
+# 20 Days of Learning Mathematics for Machine Learning